Jaeguins/AddressableAutomation/README.md

 ]
 ```
  - `Path` attribute : Target asset's path.
 Can be alternated in project settings.
- - Values for `AssetReference` : Due to subobject's name, you should add `!` and subobject's name. (`!` is optional.)
+ - Values for `AssetReference` : Due to the subobject's name, you should add `!` and the subobject's name. (`!` is optional.)
- - Currently, normal object link is not supported.
+ - Currently, a normal object link is not supported.

 ### ScriptableObject/Nested object